invisible-college/statebus/README.md

     }
 ```

-Even better, ActiveREST will re-use this summary information when we
+Even better, Nervous will re-use this summary information when we
 load a full section!
 Full objects don't have a `?subset` section in
 their key.